 We’re beta testing a new digital curation service called Storify.

 No, that Storify story ain’t our finest writing — but if you think we’re after great narrative flow here, you’re totally missing the point.
-Jeff Mason, director of Media Salad’s Client Creative Services, recently nailed the importance of new publishing tools such as Storify:
+Jeff Mason, principal of Hero Design Studio in Denver, recently nailed the importance of new publishing tools such as Storify:

 “As our capacity to digest information has been eclipsed by the volume of information available — and interesting — to us, we are attracted to a different kind of person — the curator.
 Greater value will be found in following, friending and subscribing to people who pull real-time digital content into rich and high-quality, narratives.
 Aggregation and curation has great value when there’s a large quantity of information spread widely across numerous sources, and judging the quality and credibility requires expertise.”